Ever wondered how heavy is a microwave?

 And that’s all, folks!

-I hope this incredibly specific guide has helped answer any questions you had on microwave weight.
+I hope this incredibly specific guide has helped answer your questions on microwave weight.

 What a world we’re living in.